Aparna Vinod

 Aparna Vinod is an Indian actress.
 She made her film debut in 2015 with the Malayalam film Njan Ninnodu Koodeyundu.

 Early life and education

 Aparna was born in Ernakulam in Kerala to entrepreneur Vinod P (a descendant of Padmanaban Palpu) and outfitter/designer Vaiga Sukumar.
 She attended school at St. Thomas Residential School during her early years and went on to complete her 10th standard from Fr.
 Mathew Alakalam Public School, Chalakudy graduating from Saraswathi Vidyalaya in Trivandrum.

 Aparna graduated in B.Sc., Psychology under the University of Calicut at Sahrdaya College of Advanced Studies.
-She has done her M.Sc. in Psychology from Presidency College.
+She has done her M.Sc. in psychology from Presidency College, Madras.

 Personal life

 Aparna married Rinil Raj on 28 November 2022 in Kozhikode, Kerala.

 Career

 Film

 Aparna debuted in 2015 in the Malayalam industry through Njan Ninnodu Koodeyundu, a Malayalam-language Indian feature film directed by Priyanandanan, starring opposite Siddharth Bharathan and Vinay Forrt in a lead role.